Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 When using authorization code flow, the original query parameters (along with original body, headers and request method) are lost with the re-directions.
-With this parameter you can preserve request query arguments even when doing authorization code flow.
+With this parameter, you can preserve request query arguments even when doing authorization code flow.
 This also works with `config.login_action=redirect` where there is one extra redirection after returning from the IdP.